 As a project lead, it’s your responsibility to make sure that the task estimate includes everything.
-I always estimate on elapsed time for my high level milestone plan because I find it easier to give stakeholders detailed information about dates when the schedule is based on total duration.
-You can also schedule work on an effort-driven basis if this works best for you (and it’s especially good where the team are totally dedicated to the project, and they each contribute estimates to the same PM tool).
+I always estimate on elapsed time for my high-level milestone plan because I find it easier to give stakeholders detailed information about dates when the schedule is based on total duration.
+You can also schedule work on an effort-driven basis if this works best for you (and it’s especially good where the team is totally dedicated to the project, and they each contribute estimates to the same PM tool).
 Either way, each task estimate needs to include the total amount of work from start to finish, not just the hands-on dev time.

 4. Involve the users